-- 1. A comprehensive, yet easily understandable, up-to-date overview of lidar principles, technologies, and applications; - 2.
-Approaches for quantitative lidar simulation, lidar sensitivity and error analysis, lidar data retrieval, and lidar system design; - 3.
-Opportunities to see and possibly operate the real state-of-the-art lidar systems and make connections to lidar experts in the nation and world.
+- 1. Comprehensive, yet easily understandable, up-to-date understandings of lidar principles, technologies, and applications; - 2.
+Approaches for quantitative lidar simulation, lidar sensitivity and error analysis, lidar data retrieval, lidar system design and performance analysis; - 3.
+Opportunities to see and operate the real state-of-the-art lidar systems and make connections to lidar experts in the nation and world.

-This class is based on the 6000-level "Lidar Remote Sensing" class offered in Fall 2008.
-In light of the new development of lidar technologies and applications presented at the 25th International Laser Radar Conference (ILRC) that was held in St. Petersburg, Russia in July 2010, the course contents have been updated to include new developments and directions, more sophisticated lidar simulation and sensitivity analysis.
-Students will be offered field-trip opportunities to NOAA and UCB Table Mountain lidar facility.
+This class is based on the 6000-level "Lidar Remote Sensing" class offered in Spring 2011.
+In light of the new development of lidar technologies and applications presented at the 25th International Laser Radar Conference (ILRC) that was held in St. Petersburg, Russia in July 2010, and the 26th ILRC held in Greece in June 2012, the course contents have been updated to include new developments and directions, more sophisticated lidar simulation and sensitivity analysis.
+Students will be offered field-trip opportunities to UCB Table Mountain lidar facility for real lidar operations.
 Guest speakers will be invited from different lidar groups.